“In strategy, it is important to see distant things as if they were close and to take a distanced view of close things.”

 The content industry writ large includes product content, sales content, customer service content, event content, employee-generated content, marketing, and advertising content.
 Content marketing, on the other hand, deals only with content and channels being leveraged to attract an audience to an owned destination (like a blog, or website), as opposed to interrupting or purchasing an audience’s attention via media someone else owns (e.g. TV ads, or social media content).

-Now that you know the difference between content strategy and content marketing strategy, let’s get to the nitty gritty of how to build a documented strategy.
+Now that you know the difference between content strategy and content marketing strategy, let’s get to the nitty gritty of how to build, document, and execute a digital content strategy.

 The 4 Key Components of Content Marketing Strategy